Quick Start

 pivtools-gui

-Opens a web-based interface at localhost:5000.
-Your browser will open automatically.
+Opens a web interface at localhost:5000.
+Your browser opens automatically.

 CLI Usage